johnny-quesada-developer/easy-web-worker/README.md

 Check out the running example with **React** and **TypeScript** at [CODEPEN](https://codepen.io/johnnynabetes/pen/wvOvygW?editors=0010); let's explore the capabilities of JavaScript's concurrent processing with Web Workers!"

+Now EasyWebWorkers' Concurrent Mode is Now in Beta

 ### Creating a web worker never was easier!

 ```ts